News bites: much ado about avocados

 New Tim Tam flavour once again up for public vote

 Which Tim Tam would you prefer: Dark Choc Banoffee or Caramelised Pineapple?
-Following last year’s public vote between Coconut Cream and Double Choc Caramel, Arnott’s is once again asking Australians to make the choice between two new Tim Tam flavours.
+Last year’s public vote asked people to choose between Coconut Cream and Double Choc Caramel.
+Now Arnott’s is again asking Aussies to choose between two new flavours.

-Last year saw over 600,000 votes cast, with Double Choc Caramel scoring the most votes to become available for purchase in store a few months later.
+Last year saw over 600,000 votes cast.
+Double Choc Caramel scored the most votes to become available for purchase in-store a few months later.
 This year will be the same, with Arnott’s committing to launch the winning flavour exclusively in Coles this July.